jotapapel/javaesque/README.md

 #### Second method
 The second method is what I call a _weak_ definition.

-When using this method instead of automatically asigning a global variable to our new metatype, we create a _weak_ reference to it that can be manually paired with a local variable.
+When using this method instead of automatically asigning a global variable to our new metatype, we create a _weak_ reference to it that can be then manually paired with a local variable. **Note that with this method we can't pair the _weak_ metatype to a global variable, for that refer to the first method.**

 ``` lua
 	-- correct use